Lazy-Solutions/AdvancedSceneManager/Legacy default loading scenes/readme.md

 # Legacy default loading scenes

 Prior to ASM 3.2, these loading scenes were included as UPM samples.
-With the introduction of the new loading screen API (LoadingScreenViewModel), only the core functionality is now provided by default.
+With the introduction of the new loading screen API (LoadingScreenViewModel + LoadingScreenAttribute), only the core functionality is now provided by default.

+> Note: The new loading screen API does not replace scene-based loading screens.
+Both approaches are still supported, and you can use whichever you prefer.
+The new API is generally more convenient, but currently less documented.
+Documentation is coming soon.

 We plan to reimplement some or all of these using the new API in the future.